PostgREST/postgrest/docs/how-tos/working-with-postgresql-data-types.rst

       }
     EOF

-Or you could send the data using a JSON array format.
-The following request sends the same data as the example above:
+Or you could send the same data using JSON array format:

 .. tabs::